 Her dissertation explores institutional legitimacy in the global art world through a comparative analysis of newly developed fine art museums in the Arabian Peninsula and established museums in the Euro-American West.
-In part, it analyzes Euro-American media reception to three museums in Qatar and the U.A.E., finding that media discourse is deeply ambivalent towards globalization and about the function of universal art museums—conditions that are not original to the Gulf context but are agitated by the new art institutions arising there.
-It also constructs a socio-historical analysis of contemporary museum practices relying on archival research and ethnographic fieldwork in the Arabian Peninsula as well as the Euro-American West during two periods in 2018 and 2019.
-Finding that Arabian Peninsula art museums give refuge to marginalized perspectives from the traditional “center” of art and art history, it argues that this dynamic results from many forces originating from both the Euro-American West and from the Arabian Peninsula as states in both regions concurrently negotiate the globalized and globalizing post 9/11 world.
+In part, it analyzes Euro-American media reception to three museums in Qatar and the U.A.E., finding that media discourse is deeply ambivalent towards globalization and divided when regarding the function of universal art museums—conditions that are not original to the Gulf context but are agitated by the new art institutions arising there.
+It also constructs a comparative socio-historical analysis of several contemporary museum practices relying on archival research and ethnographic fieldwork.
+This analysis outlines shared dynamics experienced by relatively new non-Western actors and institutions as they engage with a dominant fine arts world in transition: one that emerged predominantly from Western European intellectual cultures and institutions but which has also, in various ways, attempted to revise and correct for its Eurocentric heritage.

-Her dissertation research has been supported by the Provosts Research Fellowship, twice supported by the Interdisciplinary Curriculum Collaborative Award, and she has advanced her Arabic language training as a Davis Fellow at the Middlebury Institute of International Studies.
+Her dissertation research has been supported by the Provosts Research Fellowship, twice supported by the Interdisciplinary Curriculum Collaborative Award, and she has been a Davis Fellow at the Middlebury Institute of International Studies.
 Before coming to George Mason University, she was a fellow of the India-China Institute at The New School.

-The New School for Social Research, Liberal Studies, MA
+The New School for Social Research, Liberal Studies, M.A.

-The University of Texas at Austin, Art History, BFA; Philosophy, BA
+The University of Texas at Austin, Art History, B.F.A.; Philosophy, B.A.